-- Rules for Internet access will be posted in all networked rooms. - Pupils will be informed that Internet use will be monitored. - Pupils will be informed of the importance of being safe on social networking sites such as MSN.
-This will be strongly reinforced across all year groups during ICT lessons and all year groups look at different areas of safety through the digital literacy lessons.
+- Rules for Internet access will be posted in all networked rooms. - Pupils will be informed that Internet use will be monitored. - Pupils will be informed of the importance of being safe on social networking sites.
+This will be strongly reinforced across all year groups during Computing lessons and all year groups look at different areas of safety through the digital literacy lessons.